Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: CPCA: Design and Analysis

 In this stage, every agent $i$ constructs a polynomial approximation $p_{i}(x)$ of $f_{i}(x)$ on $X=[a,b]$ to achieve

-where $\epsilon_{1}$ is a specified error bound.
-Specifically, Chebyshev polynomial approximation is chosen because \romannumeral1) it is in the global sense, which contrasts with the Taylor expansion that characterizes the local landscape, \romannumeral2) it allows compact representations of complex functions via vectors of coefficients, and \romannumeral3) the ranges of basis polynomials are identical and bounded, which contributes to establishing the accuracy guarantee of the proposed algorithm.
-The key insight is to systematically increase the degree of the Chebyshev approximation until a certain stopping criterion is satisfied\cite{boyd2014solving}.
-To illustrate, agent $i$ initializes $m_{i} = 2$ and starts to calculate a Chebyshev interpolant of degree $m_{i}$.
+where $\epsilon_{1} > 0$ is a specified error bound.
+Specifically, Chebyshev polynomial approximation is chosen because \romannumeral1) it is in the global sense, which contrasts with the Taylor expansion that characterizes the local landscape; \romannumeral2) it allows compact representations of complex functions via vectors of coefficients; and \romannumeral3) the ranges of basis polynomials are identical and bounded, which facilitates establishing the accuracy guarantee.
+The key insight is to adaptively settle at a suitable degree of the Chebyshev approximation when a stopping criterion is satisfied\cite{boyd2014solving}.
+Agent $i$ initializes $m_{i} = 2$ and calculates a Chebyshev interpolant of degree $m_{i}$.
 It first evaluates $f_{i}(x)$ at the set $S_{m_{i}} \triangleq \{x_{0},\ldots,x_{m_{i}}\}$ of $\left(m_{i}+1\right)$ points by

 where $k=0,1,\dots,m_{i}$.
-Then, it computes the Chebyshev coefficients of the interpolant of degree $m_{i}$ by
+Then, based on these function evaluations, it computes the Chebyshev coefficients of the interpolant of degree $m_{i}$ by

 where $j=0,1,\dots,m_{i}$.
 The degree $m_{i}$ is doubled at every iteration until the stopping criterion